tecladocode/web-dev-bootcamp/curriculum/section07/README.md

 ---
-name: "Backend development with Flask"
+name: "Introduction to Flask and MongoDB"
 ---

-# Backend development with Flask
+# Introduction to Flask and MongoDB

 In this section you'll learn about using Flask to serve pages to the users and to receive user data.
 We'll use Python to process the data and store it in a database as well!